FirmanFathoni/freehackquest-writeups/ppc/300_big_data/README.md

 	[keva] firolunis

-Solve by author:
+Solution:

 * Making the script to sum all the numbers from the file
 * Converting the bytes to the string
-* Decoding base64
+* Decoding the base64 string
 * Flag: BIGdataIScool